the-road-to-graphql/the-road-to-graphql/manuscript/08-apollo-server/index.md

 npm install apollo-server apollo-server-express --save
 ~~~~~~~

 As you can see by the library names, you can use any other middleware solution (e.g. Koa, Hapi) to complement your standalone Apollo Server.
-Apart from these libraries for Apollo Server, you need the core libraries for Express and GraphQL:
+Apart from these libraries for Apollo Server, you need the core libraries for Express and GraphQL(Why?because they are PeerDependencies and aren't dependencies):

 {title="Command Line",lang="json"}
 ~~~~~~~